openfisca/openfisca-doc/contribute/extensions.md

 # OpenFisca extensions

-*Note: The following is, today, only implemented in OpenFisca-France.*
+> The following is, today, only implemented in OpenFisca-France.
+>
+> Also, please note that there is also another mechanism to modify a tax and benefit system: [reforms](../coding-the-legislation/reforms.md).
+They allow to compute before and after modifying the legislation.

 Extensions allow you to add formulas to OpenFisca that are not included in the OpenFisca-France repository (e.g. local prestations).